Mario Balotelli to get '100 more chances' - Roberto Mancini

 Manchester City boss Roberto Mancini says he will give Mario Balotelli "100 more chances" after insisting his spat with the striker was not a fight.

-Photographs showed the pair being separated at training on Thursday.
+Photographs showed at training on Thursday.

 But Mancini said of the incident with his fellow Italian: "No fight, not true.
 The pictures are worse.

 "I will give him another 100 chances if I think it's possible he can change.
 I give him another chance, sure, because he is 22 and he can make a mistake."

 The latest in a series of controversies involving Balotelli saw the 22-year-old pictured in a confrontation with his manager.

 The images appear to show Mancini shouting and gesticulating at his player, who has scored three goals in 21 appearances this season.

 One photograph shows the pair face to face with Mancini pulling Balotelli's training bib, while in another the striker seems to be pulled away by a member of staff.